Second inauguration of Barack Obama: Official swearing-in ceremonies

 Since 1937, the four-year term of the president and vice president have ended and begun at noon on January 20, as prescribed by the Twentieth Amendment to the United States Constitution.
 Because January 20, 2013, fell on a Sunday, both Obama and Biden were officially sworn in privately, and then again the following day in a public ceremony.
 This was the fifth time, since the start of Rutherford B. Hayes's term in office, in 1877, that the oath of office was officially administered in a Sunday private ceremony.
 Chief Justice John Roberts administered the oath of office to the President on January 20 in the Blue Room at the White House.
 Associate Justice Sonia Sotomayor administered the oath to the Vice President on the same date at Number One Observatory Circle, the official residence of the vice president.
 While reciting his oath, Biden's hand rested upon a Bible that had been in his family since 1893 and which he had used in every swearing-in ceremony since entering the U.S. Senate in 1973.
 Obama used a Bible owned by the family of First Lady Michelle Obama when he took his oath of office.

 This was only the third time in history that a vice president was sworn in outside of the Capitol grounds, after William King's in Matanzas, Cuba in 1853, and Harry Truman at the White House in 1945.

+The weather conditions for the outdoor ceremony on January 21 at 12 noon at Ronald Reagan Washington National Airport, located 3.1 miles from the Capitol, were: 40 °F (4 °C), wind 10 mph, and mostly cloudy.